What is Agentic AI? The new keyword to watch out for in AI

 Agentic AI is the latest buzzword doing the rounds in the world of Artificial Intelligence.
 This is a guide to what it means, and what the implications are for customer service leaders.

 Agentic AI refers to an artificial intelligence system that can act on its own and control actions.
 The idea is that it is self-driven, and able to make decisions and learn from previous decisions and behavior to change and optimize.
+Agentic AI systems are often powered by large language models and other advanced ai models, which underpin their autonomy and decision-making capabilities.
+These systems are designed to operate autonomously in complex environments and tackle complex problems that require sophisticated reasoning.
 Put simply it means being able to act like an agent, to make decisions and take actions in order to achieve a goal.

 If this is all new to you, it probably sounds futuristic, but in reality this is available today, to a large extent.
 We’ll use examples from customer service AI to illustrate how it works.